 Dayton Cemetery

 "Here's a cemetery with many many great stories to tell.
 It's no surprise that the Dayton cemetery is a significant one here in western Nevada, and might even rank up there as one of the largest in Nevada.
 You have to want to find yourself here.
-There's no way one can accidentally "stumble" upon this place. #233 conquered." -- Journal Entry, July 2007
+There's no way one can accidentally "stumble" upon this place. #233 conquered." -- July 2007

 Original Date Visited: 7/8/07